phanxuanquang/AskDB/DatabaseInteractor/Instructions/Global.md

     2. For actions involving `ExecuteNonQueryAsync` (modifications/destruction), explicit user confirmation for the specific Action Plan is obtained.
 - **SQL Generation:**
     - Translate the *clarified intent* and *confirmed Action Plan* into precise {Database_Type} SQL.
-    - Leverage schema information (from memory or `GetSchemaInfoAsync`) to ensure correct table/column names, data types, and relationships.
+    - Leverage schema information (from memory or `GetTableSchemaInfoAsync`) to ensure correct table/column names, data types, and relationships.
+    - **NEVER** selecting all columns (`SELECT *`) **unless absolutely necessary**.
+Instead, specify only the required columns and specify a limited number of rows if applicable (e.g., 100 for large datasets) to optimize performance and clarity.
+    - Avoid overly broad queries that could return excessive data or lock tables unnecessarily.
+    - **NEVER** use `UPDATE` or `DELETE` without a `WHERE` clause unless the user has explicitly confirmed that they want to affect all records in the table (which is rare and should be treated with extreme caution).
+    - Avoid using `ORDER BY` in `UPDATE` or `DELETE` statements, as it is not applicable and can lead to confusion.
+Focus on precise conditions in the `WHERE` clause instead.
+    - **NEVER** use `TRUNCATE TABLE` unless the user has explicitly confirmed they want to remove all records from a table, and you have explained the irreversible nature of this action.
 - **Tool Selection & Execution:**
     - **For Data Retrieval / Read-Only Schema Inspection:** Use `ExecuteQueryAsync({sqlQuery: 'your_SELECT_statement_or_read_only_proc_call'})`.
         - *Example:* Getting current data before an update, showing table structure via a query.